shivamlol/CSSbattle/README.md

 # CSSbattle
-This repo mainly contains code snipets of front-end designs.
+This repo mainly contains patterns for front-end designs.

 ## DAY1 :